Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/README.md

 ### <a name="input_hostpool"></a> [hostpool](#input\_hostpool)

-Description: The name of the AVD Host Pool to assign the application group to.
+Description: The name of the AVD Host Pool to assign the scaling plan to.

 Type: `string`